Newton's First Law of Motion: An object remains at rest or moves in a straight line at constant speed unless acted upon by an external force.

 The tendency of a body to continue its state of rest is called inertia of rest.
 The tendency of a body to continue its state of motion is called inertia of motion.
 Inertia cannot be measured directly by some measuring device.
 Therefore inertia has no unit.
 Inertia is solely dependent on the mass of the object.

-Between an elephant and a goat, an elephant has a greater mass.
+Compared to a goat, an elephant has a much larger mass.
 It will be more inconvenient to remove an elephant than remove a goat.

 Absence of External Forces: